Kable v Director of Public Prosecutions (NSW)

-Kable v DPP, is a decision of the High Court of Australia.
+Kable v DPP is a decision of the High Court of Australia.
 It is a significant case in Australian constitutional law.

-The case is notable for having established the 'Kable Doctrine', a precept in Australian law with relevance to numerous important legal issues; including the separation of powers, parliamentary sovereignty, Australian federalism, and the judicial role.
-It is particularly significant as one of the few restraints upon the otherwise plenary legislative powers of state parliaments in Australia, aside those imposed by the Commonwealth through section 109.
+The case is notable for having established the 'Kable Doctrine', also known as the Kable principle, a precept in Australian law with relevance to numerous important legal issues; including the separation of powers, parliamentary sovereignty, Australian federalism, and the judicial role.
+It is particularly significant as one of the few restraints upon the otherwise plenary legislative powers of state parliaments in Australia, aside from those imposed by the Commonwealth through section 109.

 The Kable decision is controversial among legal scholars.

 Facts

 Gregory Kable had been sentenced to five years imprisonment for the manslaughter of his wife.
-In gaol, Kable had sent threatening letters to the people who denied him access to his children.
+In jail, Kable had sent threatening letters to the people who denied him access to his children.
 He was charged and sentenced to an additional 16 months for writing the letters in 1990.
-Four years later, having been granted no parole, he was released from gaol.
+Four years later, having been granted no parole, he was released from jail.

 His release coincided with a state election campaign which featured "law and order" as a major issue.
 In the course of that campaign, the Parliament of New South Wales passed the Community Protection Act 1994.
-It authorized the Supreme Court of New South Wales to make an order requiring that a single individual be detained in prison if the Court was satisfied that that person posed a significant danger to the public.
+It authorised the Supreme Court of New South Wales to make an order requiring that a single individual be detained in prison if the Court was satisfied that that person posed a significant danger to the public.

 The Act was later amended to authorise the Court to detain Kable specifically.
-The legislation was closely modelled on a law passed in Victoria, the Community Protection Act 1990, which was enacted to authorise 'preventive detention' for Garry David.
+The legislation was closely modeled on a law passed in Victoria, the Community Protection Act 1990, which was enacted to authorise 'preventive detention' for Garry David.

 In early 1995, Justice Levine of the Supreme Court made an order under the Community Protection Act requiring that Kable be detained for a period of six months.
 Kable appealed that decision but lost at the NSW Court of Appeal.

 Kable then appealed to the High Court.
 His counsel, Sir Maurice Byers, put forward an argument that the legislation was constitutionally invalid.

 Judgment

 The High Court held that the law was unconstitutional.
 Its reasoning was that the act had conferred a power upon the NSW Supreme Court which was incompatible with section 71 of the constitution.
 Section 71 vests Australia's state supreme courts with federal judicial power.

-The act was described by multiple justices in the majority as requiring the Supreme Court to '(perform) of non-judicial functions of such a nature that public confidence in the integrity of the judiciary as an institution ... is diminished'.
+The act was described by multiple justices in the majority as requiring the Supreme Court to (perform) non-judicial functions of such a nature that public confidence in the integrity of the judiciary as an institution ... is diminished'.
 This was an attempt to ground Kable in the precedent of a test for invalidity set by Grollo v Palmer.
 The preventative detention of Kable under the act for reasons of anticipated criminality was enough for Toohey J to declare that the Grollo test had been met.